neovim/neovim/MAINTAIN.md

 Refactoring Vim structurally and aesthetically is an important goal of Neovim.
-But there are some modules that should not be changed significantly, because they are maintained Vim, at present.
+But there are some modules that should not be changed significantly, because they are maintained by Vim, at present.
 Until someone takes "ownership" of these modules, the cost of any significant changes (including style or structural changes that re-arrange the code) to these modules outweighs the benefit.
 The modules are:

 - `regexp.c`
 - `indent_c.c`